Soul Nomad & the World Eaters

 Soul Nomad & the World Eaters (Note: Known in Japan as Soul Cradle: World Eaters (ソウルクレイドル 世界を喰らう者, Sōru Kureidoru: Sekai o Kurau Mono).) is a strategy role-playing game (SRPG), developed and published by Nippon Ichi Software.
 The game was initially released for PlayStation 2 on February 15, 2007 in Japan, September 25 in North America, and June 26 and 27, 2008 in Australia and Europe, respectively.
-It was later ported to Steam and Nintendo Switch (as part of the Prinny Presents NIS Classics Volume 1 compilation) and released worldwide in the August of 2021.
+It was later ported to Steam and Nintendo Switch as part of the Prinny Presents NIS Classics Volume 1 compilation and released worldwide in August of 2021.

 The game centres around the adventures of Revya, the gender-selectable silent protagonist, to defeat several sentient magical weapons, called the World Eaters, that were once commanded centuries earlier by Gig, the godlike "Master of Death".
 Gig, now sealed forcibly within Revya, is begrudgingly forced to lend them his power, although he attempts to tempt Revya down the path of evil.
 Critics positively received the game's story for its originality, but it was criticized for its lack of gameplay depth compared to other Nippon Ichi titles.